-- Take the time to do some research to ensure that the cannabidiol products you are using are pure and that the manufacturer is legitimate.
+- Make sure your cannabidiol products are pure and that the manufacturer is legitimate.

-- Consider using a CBD oil isolate extracted from a feasible hemp supply.
+- Consider using a CBD oil isolate extracted from hemp.

-- Find out more about the processing the product underwent and if there are chances of cross-contamination.
+- Find out more about product processing and cross-contamination possibilities.

 - If the product you are using contains THC, find out how much THC it has.
 Always go for products that have 0.3% THC content or less.

-In theory, getting false positives on THC drug tests from cannabidiol oil is almost impossible from pure cannabidiol oil with 0.3% THC content.
-However, since there still little oversight on Cannabidiol, there are no guarantees that products are 100% pure CBD oil or that the concentrations are at an effective or safe level 5.
+In theory, it’s almost impossible to get a false positives on THC drug tests from cannabidiol oil with 0.3% THC content.
+But there’s still little oversight on Cannabidiol.
+So there are no guarantees that products are 100% pure CBD oil or that the concentrations are at an effective or safe level.

 As such, exercise caution and ensure you do your research when buying oil CBD products.
-Look to ascertain their purity, especially if you are need to take drug screenings regularly.
+Confirm their purity, especially if you need to take regular drug screenings.